-Union Public Service Commission (UPSC) will soon conduct the IAS Civil Services examination; candidates who are going to appear in the said examination are advised to check IAS Syllabus for preliminary and mains examination form this page.
-IAS exam has three stages that are Prelims, Mains and Interview.
-The syllabus and exam pattern of all the three stages are different from one another.
+Union Public Service Commission (UPSC) will soon conduct the IAS Civil Services examination; candidates who are going to appear in the said examination are advised to check IAS Syllabus for preliminary and mains examination from this page.
+IAS exam has three stages that are Prelims, Mains, and Interview.
+The syllabus and exam pattern of all three stages are different from one another.

 The complete UPSC IAS syllabus and exam pattern are available on this page.
 The syllabus contains all the topics of examination from which the question will be prepared.
 Candidates are advised to make their study plan as per the syllabus.
 To check UPSC IAS Syllabus Civil Services Prelims/Mains and New Exam Pattern please scroll down the page of sarkariexamresults.info